BoE to take broader approach on rate hike timing - Carney

 "We wouldn't want to detract from that focus, which really is properly developed both in the market and amongst business people, by unnecessarily focusing too much on just one indicator."

-Since the Bank adopted the "forward guidance" policy in August, a surprise economic rebound has brought the jobless rate toward 7 percent much more quickly than the Bank forecast, prompting criticism of the Bank and its Canadian governor for linking monetary policy, to a large extent, to one indicator.
+Since the BoE adopted the "forward guidance" policy in August, a surprise economic rebound has brought the jobless rate toward 7 percent much more quickly than the Bank forecast, prompting criticism of the BoE and its Canadian governor for linking monetary policy, to a large extent, to one indicator.

 In his interview with the BBC, Carney had to acknowledge that the Bank had got its unemployment forecasts wrong.
 "If our forecast is going to be wrong it's better to be wrong in that direction," he said.